incapption/FileSystem/README.md

 ### 4. Things to know
 - If you delete a file, the object gets resetted
-- getExtension() returns the Extension with a leading dot
+- getExtension() returns the Extension without a leading dot
 - Methods are throwing exception.
 If no exception is thrown, everything worked fine